 White River 4K:

 The White River 4K will begin at the White River West Sno-Park.
 The course travels through the upper White River Canyon.
-This smaller version of the 8K loop will serve as the US Juniors National qualifier.
-There will be one significant climb on the loop.

 White River West Sno-Park

 From Portland take HWY 26 to Mt.
 Hood.
 Continue past Government Camp a few miles to the HWY 35 junction.
 Take HWY 35 (North/East) towards Hood River.
 The Sno-Park will be a few miles past the intersection on the west side of the road.
 Be sure to have a current Sno-Park Permit.

 Day of race number pick-up and registration will begin at 8:30 AM on race morning -- at White River WEST Sno-Park